-A Sleek Office Tower with Urban Interaction at the Heart of its Design: 22 Bishopsgate, London
+A Universal Office Tower with Urban Interaction at the Heart of its Design: 22 Bishopsgate, London

 Head of Leasing, AXA IM Alts

 22 Bishopsgate stands in the heart of London’s financial district—near the Cathedral of St. Paul—as a confident, refined focal point.
 The multi-faceted form helps to integrate its distinctive but modest shape among surrounding towers on a medieval street network of twisting routes that defines many modern city streets.
 The tower steps to form a gradual peak that starts from lower surrounding buildings and rises to a central peak when seen from Waterloo Bridge on the River Thames, fulfilling a planning intention that the cluster of towers read as a united, coherent landscape form.
 The development impacts the morphology of the public realm with new pedestrian passages throughout the site that reopen a medieval capillary route, linking Bank Junction to a newly pedestrianized Crosby Square and St. Mary Axe.
 At the top of the building is London’s highest viewing gallery, with free public-access given daily, allowing all to experience incredible views from the highest point in the city.

 The tower is designed to create a workplace for overall comfort and health to occupants..
 Design decisions were made to enhance physical comfort and psychological well-being and. the stepped, twenty-three-sided faceted form is derived in response to providing circumferential townscape views.